WHAT TO PACK IN YOUR CARRY ON BAG FOR AN INTERNATIONAL FLIGHT

 SOCKS:

 Ever wonder why the amenity kits in business class come with a pair of socks?
 Because it’s impossible to sleep with shoes on.
 The very first thing I do after take off is slip off my shoes and put on a pair of clean, thick socks on.
 This is a game changer!
-(I don’t need to tell you, but please put your shoes back on when you go to the bathroom)
+You can step it up a notch and wear compression stockings.
+This are important as they help to prevent blood clotes.
+I recommend breaking these in a week or so before you trip as they take getting used to.

 SWEATER/CARDIGAN: